• Skip to primary navigation

 This post contains affiliate links.
 Please see my disclosure policy.

-So, I have this thing for the color blue. . .I’m attracted to the color blue.
-I like to eat things that are blue, drink things that are blue, create things that are blue and yep, even BATHE with things that are the color blue.
-There’s something just soothing about it, refreshing about it.
+So, I have this thing for the color blue. . .I'm attracted to the color blue.
+There's something just soothing about it, refreshing about it.
 Think of the sky, think of the ocean. . .and then get a load of these totally cool blue Peppermint Bath Bombs.

 These “blue snowballs” don’t fizz like my Easter Egg Bath Bombs, they soothe, invigorate your senses with cool peppermint and transform your bath water color to an ocean blue.
 What’s not to love about them?

-What if I told you you can make them with only four ingredients – one being water?
-You like them even more now, don’t you?
+What if I told you that you could make these bath bombs with only four ingredients - one being water?
+You like them even more now, don't you?

 Here’s what you’ll need to make your own: